FredaXin/capstone/README.md

 ---
 ## Executive Summary
-I will develop **supervised regression models** to predict affordability and use **R2** score as the metric to measure the performance of the models.
+I developed **supervised regression models** to predict affordability and used **R2** score as the metric to measure the performance of the models.

 During the data collection process, I encountered many limitations caused by the Google Places API, such as the limitation on the number of businesses returned per location and inaccuracy of the string search results.
-It is also worth noting that all Census data uses [ZIP Code Tabulation
+It is also worth noting that all Census data reply on [ZIP Code Tabulation Areas (ZCTAs)](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/zctas.html), which are different than zipcodes.
-Areas
-(ZCTAs)](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/zctas.html),
-which are different than zipcodes.
 When making Google API calls, ZCTAs were